elec327/elec327.github.io/lab8/index.md

 </li>
 <li>
 Let's try to reverse engineer the power consumption of a commercial IPG.
-For this and the next question, make reference to <a href"MedtronicIPGManual.pdf">this programming manual for some of the Medtronic IPGs</a>.
+For this and the next question, make reference to <a href="MedtronicIPGManual.pdf">this programming manual for some of the Medtronic IPGs</a>.
 Look at the energy use data in Table 13 (for the Kinetra system from Medtronic).
 If the device consumes some ammount of constant power (due to digital blocks) plus some amount of variable power depending on stimulation intensity, we would expect